IntelliHome/Google-at-Home/README.md

 ### Software Dependencies

-The nodes needs ```mplayer``` and ```sox``` installed in the box.
+The nodes needs only ```sox``` installed in the box as external dependency.
 The master needs the proper database installed and configured:

-For now it's implemented the Mongo Backend, this requires mongodb installed *only in the box of the master node*.
+For now it's implemented the MongoDB Backend, this requires mongodb installed *only in the box of the master node*.

 **This repository ships out a default configuration of master and node on the same pc.**

 ###Full Setup

 You don't need to install the software, you can just clone this repository and launch
 ```intellihome-master``` or ```intellihome-node```.
 If you wish to install: